Donate to Friends of Scouting and help support our troop!

 Troop 41 is a boy led troop.
 This means that our scouts hold leadership positions within the troop.
 They’re in charge of running the meetings, assist with rank advancement classes and assist with decision making of our monthly outings.

 Our primary fundraiser continues to be the selling of Christmas Trees.
 The boys benefit from this experience by being able to go on a week long summer trip outside the state of Arizona.
-Some of the trips that we’ve done recently are sea kayaking around the Channel Islands, bicycling the Northern California coast, and bicycling in the Puget Sound around the San Juan Islands.
+Some of the trips that we’ve done recently are sea hiking in and around Yellowstone National Park and The Grand Tetons, Exploring Southern Utah, and surfing in Ventura, California.

 Our current scoutmaster, Brian Cook, received Scoutmaster of the Year for 2011 and also received the National Eagle Scout Association (NESA) Outstanding Eagle Scout Award in December of 2012.
 The NESA Outstanding Eagle Scout Award (NOESA) is a prestigious recognition granted by the local council’s NESA committee to Eagle Scouts who have demonstrated outstanding achievement at the local, state, or regional level.
 This award recognizes Eagle Scouts whose efforts have made a positive impact closer to home.

 If you’ve ever been a member of Troop 41 and have a story that you would like to share, please feel free.